Metalios/AsaModCleaner/README.md

 # ASA Mod Cleaner

 **ASA Mod Cleaner** is a powerful tool designed for players of **ARK: Survival Ascended** on the PC/Steam platform.
-The tool provides a convenient way to manage all mods that have been installed including those installed automatically using the **Cosmetic Dynamic Downloading** feature.
+The tool provides a convenient way to manage all mods that have been installed, including those installed automatically using the **Cosmetic Dynamic Downloading** feature.
 With ASA Mod Cleaner, players can easily clean up their mods, keep their game environment organized, and disable cosmetic downloading when needed.

 ## Features